MicrosoftDocs/win32/desktop-src/printdocs/isvaliddevmode.md

 ---
-Description: The IsValidDevmode function verifies that the contents of a DEVMODE structure are valid. ms.assetid: 8b4e32cc-5eeb-4a0d-a1b7-f6edb99ed8d8
+description: The IsValidDevmode function verifies that the contents of a DEVMODE structure are valid. ms.assetid: 8b4e32cc-5eeb-4a0d-a1b7-f6edb99ed8d8
 title: IsValidDevmode function (Winspool.h) ms.topic: reference